kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 Initialization requires identity.

-The value bubble pops into a new soft-clay object x.
+The value bubble pops into a new green soft-clay object x.

 --------------------------------------------------------------------------------
 Example 3 — Binding const lvalue reference